curbengh/hexo-yam/README.md

 > This project is based on [hexo-neat](https://github.com/rozbo/hexo-neat)

 Yet Another Minifier for Hexo.
+Minify and compress (gzip) html, js and css.

 The original package has not been [updated](https://www.npmjs.com/package/hexo-neat) for a while.
 Its outdated dependencies suffer from minor [vulnerability](https://snyk.io/test/npm/hexo-neat).